bluzphp/skeleton/README.md

 Restore database structure from `structure.ddl` file (use InnoDB as the Default MySQL Storage Engine for avoid "Error Code: 1071"!).
 Restore default database data from `dump.sql`

-Edit your own configuration file `/path/to/application/configs/app.dev.php` (configuration for development environment)
+Edit your configuration's files `/path/to/application/configs/dev/*.php` (configuration for development environment)

 Run internal PHP web-server with simple console tool (for Linux):